oladimeji9/command-line-application-using-nodejs/README.md

 #Instruction
 Register at: https://bitbucket.org/
-Enter in the command line: "node index filename/folder" to upload unto Bitbucket server Enter your username and password
+Enter in the command line: "node index filename/folder" to upload unto Bitbucket server Enter your username and password.